swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 Be sure to set your editor to convert tabs to spaces.
 And watch out if you are pasting code in from elsewhere.
 If you do run into persistent problems with a bit of code, try removing the whitespace and re-adding it.

-### Don’t mistake simple values for function values ###
+### Don't mistake simple values for function values ###

-If you are trying to create a function pointer or delegate, watch out that you don’t accidentally create a simple value that has already been evaluated.
+If you are trying to create a function pointer or delegate, watch out that you don't accidentally create a simple value that has already been evaluated.

 If you want a parameterless function that you can reuse, you will need to explicitly pass a unit parameter, or define it as a lambda.